 Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, accompanied by a large orchestra.
 His ‘Revival Fire’ meetings, at which farm animals as well as people were reported cured of serious ailments, attracted widespread scepticism as well as support and he was banned from using the town hall.
 However his meetings continued elsewhere for several decades.

 The first overseas missionary of the Pentecostal Church of New Zealand was 70-year-old Miss I. Burnett of Auckland, who travelled to Tonga in 1926.
 Soon afterwards other missionaries left for the South Pacific, India and the Congo.
 In 1975 the Associated Pentecostal Churches of New Zealand was formed to represent all main branches of the movement.
-In the 2006 census about 80,000 people identified themselves as members of Pentecostal churches.
+In the 2013 census almost 74,300 people identified themselves as members of Pentecostal churches.

 The Destiny Church is a Pentecostal fundamentalist Christian movement formed in New Zealand and based in Auckland.
 The church was launched in 2001 by Pastor Brian Tamaki, who previously headed other churches in Te Awamutu, Rotorua and Auckland.
 A large proportion of Destiny Church members are Māori or Pacific Islanders.
 Destiny Television, a ‘televangelist’ ministry, began broadcasting on national television and in the South Pacific and Australia.